BioData-Club/BioData-Club.github.io/materials.md

 # Discussion Topics

-This is a list of discussion topics and talks hosted by BioData Club that we think have been successful and may be of interest.
+This is a list of discussion topics and talks hosted by BioData Club that we think have been successful and may be of interest

 + [Good Enough Practices For Scientific Computing](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510)